 9.19.5 Operation with coverage classes

 The default PHY parameters are based on aAirPropagationTime having a value of 0 μs,(M8) and aSlotTime and other MAC timing are based on the PHY timing parameters, as specified in 9.3.2.3 (IFS) and 9.3.7 (DCF timing relations).
 When dot11OperatingClassesRequired is true, it is possible to manage the MAC timing of STAs that can receive Beacon frames, DMG Beacon frames,(11ad) or Probe Response frames that contain the Country element (8.4.2.9 (Country element)), to increase fairness in contending for the medium.
 Radio waves propagate at 300 m/μs in free space, and, for example, 3 μs would be the ceiling for BSS maximum one-way distance of ~450 m (~900 m round trip).
 The Coverage Class field of the Country element indicates the new value of aAirPropagationTime (see Table 8-63 (Coverage Class field parameters)), and the MAC can use the new value to calculate aSlotTime (as specified in the relevant PHY clause(M8)).
-When dot11OperatingClassesRequired and dot11ExtendedChannelSwitchActivated are true and Country elements have been received in Beacon frames, DMG Beacon frames,(11ad) or Probe Response frames, an associated STA or a dependent STA(#1289) shall use MAC timing that corresponds to the new value of aAirPropagationTime (as specified in the relevant PHY clause(M8)).
+When dot11OperatingClassesRequired and dot11ExtendedChannelSwitchActivated are true and Country elements have been received in Beacon frames, DMG Beacon frames,(11ad) or Probe Response frames, an associated STA or a dependent STA(#1289) or member of an IBSS or member of an MBSS shall use MAC timing that corresponds to the new value of aAirPropagationTime (as specified in the relevant PHY clause(M8)).

 NOTE—Operation over larger BSS diameters is facilitated by relaxing some PHY timing parameters, while maintaining compatibility with existing implementations in small BSS diameters.(M8)

 Using the Country element, a PCP/AP(11ad) can change coverage class and maximum transmit power level to enhance operation.
-When dot11OperatingClassesRequired and dot11ExtendedChannelSwitchActivated are true and the maximum transmit power level is different from the transmit power limit indicated by the operating class, the associated STA or dependent STA shall operate at a transmit power at or below that indicated by the lesser of the two limits.
+When dot11OperatingClassesRequired and dot11ExtendedChannelSwitchActivated are true and the maximum transmit power level is different from the transmit power limit indicated by the operating class, the associated STA or dependent STA or member of an IBSS or member of an MBSS shall operate at a transmit power at or below that indicated by the lesser of the two limits.

 References: